 The best Addy.io alternative

 Addy.io (formerly AnonAddy) is a popular open-source alias service.
-But it lacks server-side encryption, breach monitoring, and the zero-knowledge privacy model that EmailAlias provides.
+But it lacks server-side encryption, sender-risk monitoring, and the zero-knowledge privacy model that EmailAlias provides.

 Why users switch from Addy.io to EmailAlias